jdarling/fabam/readme.md

 Fabam takes a slight twist in that it assigns process groups a name.
 Each of these named groups can have a different scheduler assigned to it, and that scheduler is used to distribute the work.

-Fabam can take care of starting and stopping local resources, and hopefully in the future starting and stopping remote resources (via SSH2).
+Fabam can take care of starting and stopping local workers, and hopefully in the future starting and stopping remote workers (via SSH2).

 ##Install